SearchStax Help Center

 Solr index “commit” events are a necessary evil that often get out of hand.
 A commit involves writing a segment file to the disk (which can trigger segment sorting and merging).
 The new segment is copied across the network to replicas on other nodes, with further disk, network, and merging activity.

-It is usually adequate to commit every five minutes, yet we often see Solr struggling to perform multiple commits per second!
+In the SearchStax Managed Search service, it is usually adequate to commit every five minutes, yet we often see Solr struggling to perform multiple commits per second!
 In that situation, CPU, JVM, and System Load max out and replicas go into recovery.

 How does this happen?
 Solr can be overwhelmed by commit=true and commitWithin=1000 params attached to /update requests.
 Solr tries to execute all of these individual requests, no matter how many arrive per minute.
 This makes it difficult for the Solr manager to create an effective commit strategy.